shared - defines aesara.shared¶

 This function is meant as a convenient default.
 If you want to use a specific constructor, consider calling it directly.

 By passing kwargs, you effectively limit the set of potential constructors to those that can accept those kwargs.

 Some shared variable have

-broadcastableas extra kwargs.
+broadcastableas a kwarg.
 As shared variable shapes can change, all dimensions default to not being broadcastable, even if

 valuehas a shape of 1 along some dimension.
-This parameter allows you to create for example a
+This parameter allows one to create for example a row or column tensor.